grigoros/DeadArtistsWASM/README.md

 &emsp; II.
 Project Requirements <br/>
 &emsp; III.
 Setup <br/>

-The project requirements section will guide the user through the logic of Back-end -> Controller -> Front-end.
+The Project Requirements section will guide the user through the logic of Back-end -> Controller -> Front-end and demonstrate how the requirements for the Code Louisville Software Development Course I were met.

 The Setup section will go over the following steps:
 1. Installing Microsoft SQL Server Express <br/>